 Yet citizens’ expectations are the same in the city as in the countryside.
 The statistics don’t lie: 84% of Canadians believe that their access to government services would be simplified if more digitally accessible options were available.

-In addition, Bruce notes that across North America, there is a gap that has been created between governments and the population, not least because of inefficient public services, but also because the economy is changing rapidly due to technology.
+In addition, Bruce notes that across North America, there is a gap that has been created between governments and the population, not only due to inefficient public services, but also because the economy is changing rapidly due to technology.

 “When you lose your job and your government doesn’t help you protect your identity, it’s normal to feel frustrated.
 In many places, there is more and more mistrust of governments and it becomes problematic when we have to make a technological shift throughout a society.”

-After all of the technological advances in the 2000s, cynicism became widespread.
+After all of the technological advances made in the 2000s, cynicism became widespread.

 A few companies transformed traditional fields in just a few years, such as agriculture, electronic messaging and transportation.
-While everyone was buying a smartphone, we didn’t know that people were getting rich off our personal information.
+While everyone was busy buying a smartphone, we didn’t realize people were getting rich off of our personal information.

 Portage CyberTech: Above and beyond products

-In 2021, Bruce established Portage CyberTech, bringing together regulatory technology experts and creating a portfolio of solutions tailored to governments and specific sectors.
+In 2021, Bruce co-founded Portage CyberTech along with Don Cuthbertson, bringing together regulatory technology experts and creating a portfolio of solutions tailored to governments and specific sectors.

-The company’s primary mission is to offer technologies that respect the privacy of citizens in all respects and that do not disrupt the processes in place.
+The company’s primary mission is to offer technologies that respect the privacy of citizens and do not disrupt the existing processes already in place.

 “It takes ethical technologies that will disregard confidential data when searching for information.
 It is what is needed if we want to restore trust between governments and the public.”

-To achieve this, Bruce says we must go off the beaten paths in the industry.
-Once the solutions have proven themselves, we need to talk about the real issues rather than the products.
+To achieve this, Bruce says we must go off the beaten path in the industry.
+Once solutions have proven themselves, we need to talk about the real issues rather than the products.

 “We need to bring together and connect the parties that aren’t working together.
 Digital transformation is above all an exercise in bringing people together.
 We need to get universities, governments and hospitals talking, for example.”

-He stressed that these discussions are essential for regional entities, such as regional county municipalities and counties, to pool resources and create easy-to-use solutions.
+He stressed that these discussions are essential for regional entities, such as regional municipalities and counties, in order to pool resources and create easy-to-use solutions.
 The same goes for large hospital groups where multiple professionals must interact with each other to provide care.

-Today, thanks to Bruce, Portage CyberTech is not only a provider of security solutions, but also a mediator that forges connections between organizations that did not previously speak to each other.
+Today, thanks to Bruce, Portage CyberTech is not only a provider of security solutions, but also a mediator that forges connections between organizations that did not previously interact.
 He cites as an example what is happening with Leaders Connect 2023 in the construction industry.

 Creating economic benefits for all

-According to the Organization for Economic Cooperation and Development (OECD), “The global digital economy is expected to reach $25 trillion within five years.
-In other words, 25% of the global economy.
+According to the Organization for Economic Cooperation and Development (OECD), “The global digital economy is expected to reach $25 trillion within five years.”
+In other words, that makes up 25% of the global economy.

 Bruce is therefore right to advocate for making digital services accessible to everyone, everywhere.